A framework to define and secure the integrity of software supply chains

 git commit --signoff).

-This research was supported by the Defense Advanced Research Projects Agency (DARPA) and the Air Force Research Laboratory (AFRL).
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of DARPA and AFRL.
+This research was supported by the Defense Advanced Research Projects Agency (DARPA), the Air Force Research Laboratory (AFRL), and the US National Science Foundation (NSF).
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of DARPA, AFRL, and NSF.
 The United States Government is authorized to reproduce and distribute reprints notwithstanding any copyright notice herein.

 Release history Release notifications | RSS feed